cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 Finalize(ad_len, msg_len)
 ~~~

-The `Finalize` function computes a 128-bit tag that authenticates the message as well as the associated data.
+The `Finalize` function computes a 128-bit tag that authenticates the message and associated data.

 Inputs: